Health Plan Price Transparency Rules and Regulations

 - Transparency in Coverage Rule: A provision of the Patient Protection and Affordable Care Act, this rule aims to lower healthcare costs by requiring plans to disclose their rates and other price information for all covered billable services.

-- Consolidated Appropriations Act, 2021 (CAA): The CAA imposes a variety of transparency-related requirements on group health plans, such as no gag clauses, continuity of care, provider directory consumer protections, and the upcoming prescription, medical, wellness and premium data submission requirement, also referred to as RxDC.
+- Consolidated Appropriations Act, 2021 (CAA): The CAA imposes a variety of transparency-related requirements on group health plans, such as no gag clauses, continuity of care, provider directory consumer protections, and the Prescription Drug Data Collection (RxDC) submission requirement.